astropy/astropy/docs/fits/users_guide/users_image.rst

 -------------------------

 With the extra processing and memory requirement, we discourage users to use scaled data as much as possible.
-However, PyFITS does provide ways to write scaled data with the scale(type, option, bscale, bzero) method.
+However, Astropy does provide ways to write scaled data with the scale(type, option, bscale, bzero) method.
 Here are a few
 examples: